 For vehicle crash testing, specific impact conditions are presented for vehicle mass, speed, approach angle, and point on the safety feature to be hit.
-Standard test vehicle types are defined for mini-compact and subcompact passenger cars, standard 3/4-ton pickup trucks, single-unit trucks, and tractor-trailer cargo trucks.
+Standard test vehicle types are defined for mini-compact and subcompact passenger cars, standard 3⁄4-ton pickup trucks, single-unit trucks, and tractor-trailer cargo trucks.
 Impact speeds range from 35 to 100 km/h (approximately 20 to 60 mph), and approach angles vary from 0 to 25 degrees.
 Three primary appraisal factors are presented for evaluating the crash test performance:

 structural adequacy, occupant risk, and after-collision vehicle trajectory.
 Depending on the safety feature's function, it should contain, redirect, permit controlled penetration of the impacting vehicle, or permit a controlled stop in a predictable manner to satisfy structural adequacy requirements.
 Occupant risk relates to the degree of hazard to which occupants in the impacting vehicle would be subjected.
 It is measured in terms of the velocity at which a hypothetical unrestrained occupant strikes some part of the vehicle interior such as the instrument panel, window, or door, and the subsequent occupant ridedown accelerations.
-The after-collision vehicle trajectory is assessed based on the probable involvement of other traffic due to the path or final position of the impacting car and on the chances of undesirable post-impact vehicle behaviors such as pocketing or snagging.
-It is recognized that vehicle crash tests are complex experiments and are difficult to replicate behavior of dynamic crush and fracture mechanisms.
+The after-collision vehicle trajectory is assessed based on the probable involvement of other traffic due to the path or final position of the impacting or snagging.
+It is recognized that vehicle crash tests are complex experiments and are difficult to replicate because of the imprecise control of test conditions and the sometimes random and unstable behavior of dynamic crush and fracture mechanisms.
 Accordingly, care should be exercised in interpreting the results.